 Under seasoned community college coach Bill Fratto, the Oakton Owls have built a winning tradition and gained national prominence.
 With Fratto’s guidance, dozens of players have been named all-conference and all-region selection and advanced to compete at NCAA Division I, II and III institutions.
+The Owls won the NJCAA national chamionship in 2018, winning a record 44 games.
 In 2010, Oakton recorded a 42-win season and advanced to the NJCAA Region IV Championships.

 Oakton Baseball Team's Winter Home